Sander530411/intro-programmeren/README.md

 # intro-programmeren
-een intro voor programmeren in de studie hbo-ict.
-In deze repo staan alle opdrachten voor portability.
+an intro for programming.
+In this repo you will find the assignments per week.